bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

 easily readable by other Linux systems however it will be less efficient when operating on the Seagate Central which natively uses a 64K memory page size.

+#### Modifying the default partition table
+The size of the individual partitions on the Seagate Central drive can be modified in order to facilitate experimentation.
+This can be done by simply editing the appropriate entry in the "SC_part_table.txt" file before it is applied.

+For example the sdX3 and sdX4 root file system partitions might be increased in size from 1GiB to 2GiB.
+This might allow extra cross compiled binaries to be installed on the unit.

+As another example, partitions sdX5 (Config) and sdX7 (Update) rarely use more than about 200MiB so it would be safe to reduce these from 1GiB each to, say, 0.5GiB.

+The only restriction is that the order of the partitions must not be modified.